BlockchainCommons/GordianWallet-iOS/README.md

 ## Status — Early Beta

 *FullyNoded 2* is currently under active development and in early beta testing phase.
 It should be used on Bitcoin testnet to gain familiarity with how the wallet works, and most importantly to practice deleting and recovering wallet.
-For a detailed checklist to test critical functionality please see our [Checklist.md](./Docs/Checklist.md)
+For a detailed checklist to test critical functionality please see our [Testing Checklist.md](./Docs/Testing Checklist.md)

 ## Installing FullyNoded 2